Glenn Stok

 Change display title data

 Select “Change display title/subtitle” from the pull-down menu.
-Then you’ll see three fields you can override — Title, Subtitle, and Description.
+Then, you’ll see three fields you can override — Title, Subtitle, and Description.

 Change the Display Title

-Make sure you always update the title field under the three-dots menu if you ever change the title in your article.
+Make sure you always update the title field under the three-dots menu if you ever change the title of your article.
 Otherwise, the old title will still be used when Medium showcases your article in suggested lists and emails.

-By the way, in addition to creating a title, it’s crucial to focus your article on what the title is promising the reader.
+In addition to creating a title, it’s crucial to focus your article on what the title is promising the reader.
 Your title matters, but you need to focus on it to keep readers engaged.

 Change the Display Subtitle